Stivooo/mimicry-js/README.md

 functional field generators, traits, and post-processing capabilities.  \
 It makes no assumptions about frameworks or libraries, and can be used with any test runner

-**Mimicry-js** was inspired by [test-data-bot](github.com/jackfranklin/test-data-bot#readme) and offers more flexibility and advanced TypeScript support.
+**Mimicry-js** was inspired by [test-data-bot](https://github.com/jackfranklin/test-data-bot#readme) and offers more flexibility and advanced TypeScript support.

 [![npm version](https://badge.fury.io/js/mimicry-js.svg)](https://badge.fury.io/js/mimicry-js)

 ## Motivation

-Rather than creating random objects each time you want to test something in your system you can instead use a factory that can create fake data.
+Rather than creating random objects each time you want to test something in your system you can instead use a builder that can create fake data.
 This keeps your tests consistent and means that they always use data that replicates the real thing.
 If your tests work off objects close to the real thing they are more useful and there's a higher chance of them finding bugs.

 ## Installation